Foundation Governor – Chair of Governors

 Foundation Governor and Vice-Chair

-Prior to my retirement I ran the UK Schools Programme for BP, this involved training staff to go into to schools to run activities, offer work experience and short apprenticeships to students and to liaise with educational institutions of all kinds.
+Prior to my retirement I ran the UK Schools Programme for BP, this involved training staff to go into to schools to run activities, offering work experience and short apprenticeships to students and to liaise with educational institutions of all kinds.
 I have been a governor at a number of schools and was in fact one of the first ever parent governors when my youngest son was 7 years old.

 I was voted onto the Governing Body of St Osmund’s Middle School as a Parent Governor in May 2018 and have spent my first year in the role undertaking training and being in school to understand how I can best contribute to this role during such an important period.
 My son is currently in year 8.